 Specific instance procedures are conducted in a confidential manner.
-Thus, the NCP takes appropriate steps to protect sensitive business information as well as the interests of other parties and stakeholders involved in a specific instance.64 Information provided in the course of specific instance procedures must remain confidential, unless the party providing the information agrees that the information should be disclosed or unless national law requires disclosure of such information.65 In appropriate cases, the NCP may protect the identity of the parties involved in a specific instance where there are strong reasons to believe that disclosure of the parties' identity would be detrimental to one or more of the parties.66 In fact, the NCP may refuse to disclose to a MNC the identity of a party to a specific instance involving the MNC if the NCP believes that such disclosure would be detrimental to the party.67
+Thus, the NCP takes appropriate steps to protect sensitive business information as well as the interests of other parties and stakeholders involved in a specific instance.
+Information provided in the course of specific instance procedures must remain confidential unless the party providing the information agrees that the information should be disclosed or unless national law requires disclosure of such information.
+The appropriate cases, the NCP may protect the identity of the parties involved in a specific instance where there are strong reasons to believe that disclosure of the parties infact, the NCP may refuse to disclose to an MNC the identity of a party to a specific instance involving the MNC if the NCP believes that such disclosure would be detrimental to the party.

-At the conclusion of the "specific instance" procedures the NCP is obliged to make the results of the procedures publicly available although it should take into account the need to protect sensitive business and other stakeholder information.
-Public disclosure of results may, depending on the outcome of the procedures, take the form of a statement by the NCP that the issues raised do not merit further consideration and the reasons for the NCP's decision; or a report indicating that the parties have reached agreement on the issues raised; or a statement that the parties could not reach agreement on the issues including the reasons that the parties could not reach an agreement.
-The NCP may make
+At the conclusion of the specific instance procedures the NCP is obliged to make the results of the procedures publicly available, although it should take into account the need to protect sensitive business and other stakeholder information.
+Public disclosure of results may, depending on the outcome of the procedures, take the form of a statement by the NCP that the issues raised do not merit further consideration and the reasons for the NCP's decision; a report indicating that the parties have reached agreement on the issues raised; or a statement that the parties could not reach agreement on the issues including the reasons that the parties could not reach an agreement.
+The NCP may make recommendations to the parties and where appropriate, it may follow up with the parties on their response to, and implementation of, the recommendations.
+Finally, the NCP is obliged to notify the results of its specific instance procedures to the Investment Committee in a timely manner.